 One of the most craziest, spectacular experience’s on your Tokyo trip has to be the Robot Restaurant, where your senses will be on overdrive.
 With the spectacular laser show, unique dancing and incredible robots putting on a show for you in one of Tokyo’s famous themed restaurant hubs, this is an experience you and your family will have never had before!

-This crazy restaurant is undoubtedly one of the cool things to do in Tokyo, and where you probably can’t experience in any other city in the world.
+This crazy restaurant is undoubtedly one of the cool things to do in Tokyo and one you probably can’t experience in any other city in the world.

-A visit to Robot Restaurant isn’t cheap but in my view its something you got to do at least once when you visit Tokyo.
+A visit to Robot Restaurant isn’t cheap but in my view, it’s something you got to do at least once when you visit Tokyo.
 Certainly one of the more fun and weird things to do in Tokyo.

 Location: 1-7-1 Kabukicho Shinjuku-ku Tokyo, Japan